 Discussion of power class terminology relevant to CID 5038.

 The baseline 802.11-2020 standard uses the terms “transmit power class” and “transmit spectral mask”.
 The transmit power class is an attribute of a STA, i.e. a STA belongs to a given class.
 The transmit spectral mask is a bound on the power spectral density of a STA’s transmission, as a function of the STA’s transmit power class.
 According to Annex D, the requirements in the draft 802.11bd amendment with respect to transmit spectral masks C and C2 only apply to STAs that belong to transmit power class C. An NGV STA might belong to transmit power class A, B, or D as well.
-The modifications suggested below for Clause 4.3.17a, Clause 32.1.1, and Annex D use the baseline terminology consistently.
+The modifications suggested below for Clause 4.3.17a, Clause 32.1.1, Clause 32.3.10.1, and Annex D use the baseline terminology consistently.

 Text with changes based on CID resolutions above.